Visiting The Phuket Elephant Sanctuary

 After a meet and greet feeding session with a few of the elephants, the tour kicks off in full swing.
 Separated into groups, visitors get the chance to wander the extensive grounds of the sanctuary and follow the elephants and their mahouts.
 Observing the elephants in their natural habitat is a real treat.
 The lovely ladies are quite playful in nature and occasionally throw mud and pull down rather large tree branches, however, it is lovely to watch them being carefree and having fun.
 A highlight of the tour is watching the elephants frolic and bathe in the lagoon on the sanctuary grounds.

 It is easy to see that the staff leading the tours are very passionate about their work.
 They truly love the elephants and share their knowledge freely and answer any questions as best they can.
 Mostly Thai, the staff are great conversationalists and really fun to be around for the duration of the tour.

 The tour is rounded out with a delicious, homemade lunch prepared by the staff.
 The food is all vegan or vegetarian and included in booking costs.
 There’s a small shop that sells t-shirts and handbags with the Phuket Elephant Sanctuary logo, and proceeds go back into the sanctuary.

-A morning or afternoon at the Phuket Elephant Sanctuary is highly recommended for those coming to Phuket on holiday as well as locals and expats residing in Phuket or Thailand.
-Unique, informative and fun, the tour offers a lot of insight into the importance of having such a sanctuary in Phuket.
+A morning or afternoon at the Sanctuary is highly recommended for those coming to Phuket on holiday as well as locals and expats residing in Phuket or Thailand.
+Unique, informative and fun, the tour offers a lot of insight into the importance of having such a place in Phuket.
 Plus, the elephants are sweet and charming and a joy to follow around for a few hours.